BA, California State University

 Provost Barker graduated with honors from California State University where he majored in history and philosophy.
 He earned his Master’s degree and PhD in philosophy from Purdue University.

-Barker's selected publications and works in progress include:
+Barker's selected publications include:

 Individualism and Community: The State in Marx and Early Anarchism (Westport, CT.: Greenwood Press, 1986)